Transfer to UND Law

 - Letter of Good Standing from your current law school

 UND Law will accept applications after a student has successfully completed at least one semester at their current law school.
+If a student is applying for Spring semester transfer, applications are accepted through November 1st.

 A final transcript and letter of good standing after your second semester is completed will be required to finalize the transfer process.